TheDev05/itsm-agent/readme.md

-# Agentic AI Assistant for ITSM
+# ORBIT - Agentic AI ITSM Assistant

 This project implements an **ITSM assistant** using **LangGraph**, **LangChain**, **MCP**, **Redis**, **Guardrails** and **Streamlit**.